Frequently asked questions

 - Wear a mask if you need to leave your home when sick.

 - What if I feel like I’ve been exposed to the virus?

 Stillwater-based students who feel as though they have been exposed to the novel coronavirus (COVID-19), are asked to stay home and call University Health Services (405-744-7665) during normal business hours, or your primary health care provider.
 A brief screening will be performed by a nurse over the telephone and further instructions on care will be given at that time.
 There is also an Oklahoma hotline through the Oklahoma State Department of Health for any individual with questions: 1-877-715-8336.
 If you are having a medical emergency, please go to your nearest emergency room.

 Tulsa-based students who think they may have been in contact with someone who has or who is suspected of having the novel coronavirus and develop a fever with a cough or shortness of breath within 14 days of contact, call your physician immediately to discuss your history.
 Call first instead of going directly to the hospital, where you may infect other people.
 If you need information about free or low-cost health care clinics in Tulsa, please contact OSU-Tulsa Campus Life.

-Based on the UHS screening, and in coordination with local and state health officials, travelers may be asked to self-monitor their health or be prepared to self-isolate for up to 14 days at home or another off-campus location.
-If you are asked to self-isolate after returning from a country listed on the CDC’s COVID-19 travel advisories page, you should stay home.
+Based on the UHS screening, and in coordination with local and state health officials, individuals may be asked to self-monitor their health or be prepared to self-isolate for up to 14 days at home or another off-campus location.
+If you are asked to self-isolate you should stay home.
 Follow these guidelines for self-isolation: